 - Suicidal thoughts

 Benzodiazepine withdrawal can be fatal, and some people experience life-threatening withdrawal symptoms.
 It is therefore vital to complete detox with the guidance of medical professionals.
+Though uncomfortable, withdrawing from Xanax is the best thing for their health as it can reduce long-term impacts on the brain.

 What Addiction Treatment Options Are Available?